erwannbreal/nrf24l01-Library-stm32/README.md

 	my_nrf.LNA_gain = LNA_OFF;		//LNA gain
 	my_nrf.crc_scheme = CRC_1;		//CRC
 ```
-Notes: If you want to change the mode, you juste have to "RX" by "TX"
+Notes: If you want to change the mode, you juste have to change "RX" by "TX"
 <br>

 #### RF frequency